Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 Start small, with the tasks where you are the most comfortable.
 You don’t have to learn (and do) everything at once.

 Build your confidence before you take on even more.
-That’s one reason that I created my Facebook Community Manager class, because after only two hours of training, it can launch you into a highly sought-after niche of digital media.
+That’s one reason that I created my Facebook Community Manager class, because after only two hours of training, it can launch you into a highly sought-after niche of digital marketing.

 And there are plenty of online gurus that you can follow on IG, listen to their podcasts, or join their free facebook groups.